Gerodote/Nvchad_config_cpp/README.md

 	- [ ] telescope related
 	- [ ] gitsigns related
 - [ ] get keybindings to new-old format, as nvchad v2.5 changed it to default.
 - [x] tmux navigator.
 Added keybindings for it.
+Ctrl+hjkl for navigating + tmux integration!!!
 - [x] added CodeCompanion plugin.
 Do you have ollama installed?
 Do you have a self-deployed AI ?
 This plugin is for you
     - [ ] still no shortcuts. `:CodeCompanion` will give you options to use.
 - [ ] Find out if there's a way to turn on less plugin not lazily.
 Investigation